 Collaborations and Projects

-The project "Paving the way for QIVIVE: from nominal to free to cellular concentrations in in vitro assays” is running from 2017 to 2019 and funded by the CEFIC Long-range Research Initiative under the RFP LRI-ECO36 "Building improved in vitro exposure assessment capability”.
-The objective of this project is to progress exposure assessment in in vitro bioassays used for high-throughput screening (HTS).
-The expected outcomes are experimentally validated models to predict the freely dissolved and cellular effect concentrations for existing in vitro toxicity data, including ToxCast and published data that were based on nominal effect concentrations only, which will then make them amenable for QIVIVE.
+- LRI ECO36 The objective of this projects was to progress exposure assessment in in vitro bioassays used for high-throughput screening (HTS) in 384- and 1536-well plates and complex in vitro bioassays based on transwell and 3D cultures.
+The outcomes were experimentally validated models to predict the freely dissolved and cellular effect concentrations for existing in vitro toxicity data, including ToxCast and published data that were based on nominal effect concentrations only, which will then make them amenable for QIVIVE.
 The long-term benefit of the project will be routine analytical tools that will improve exposure assessment in HTS tests in the future and could revolutionise the application of HTS in risk assessment.
-Project partners are Dr. Nynke Kramer from Utrecht University and Prof. Philipp Mayer from Technical University of Denmark.

 - IPIE In the project "Intelligence Led Assessment of Pharmaceuticals in the Environment” we lead the work package on ecotoxicity prediction methods.
 Our outputs are summarised in a review on "Recommendations for Improving Methods and Models for Aquatic Hazard Assessment of Ionizable Organic Chemicals”.